spoonerWeb/tcabuilder/README.md

 ### General usage

+Recommendation is to use the `TcaBuilder` in the php files of your `Configuration/TCA/Overrides/` folder of your extension.

 1. Instantiate the `TcaBuilder` class
 1. Set the table and type to configure (may also be a not existing type yet)
 1. Use the methods to manipulate